<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 1.5 Create a valid access key for the app

-At the next screen, make sure you add a long descriptive number for your key.
+At the next screen, make sure you add a long descriptive secret for your key.
 Input such number within Description.
 Make sure you set the expiration for such key, and then click Add so that the key is generated and shown to you.

 Note that the above access keys must have an expiration date, and you are therefore, in charge of managing and looking after its validity. |